dotnet/csharplang/proposals/cref-method-groups.md

 <!-- Why should we *not* do this? -->

+* This feature would result in certain code which compiles with a warning today producing no warnings and instead producing different output.
+Prior to this feature, a `cref` reference to a method group with multiple overloads would produce a warning, and the output documentation file would include a reference to one of the overloads.
+* If this feature ignores the number of overloads when choosing between the use of `O:` and `M:`, some code which compiles today and produces `M:` outputs will instead compile with `O:` outputs.
+This is a form of breaking change, even though the breaking change is only visible in the presence of post-processing developer tools.

 ## Alternatives
 [alternatives]: #alternatives

 <!-- What other designs have been considered?
 What is the impact of not doing this? -->

+* Currently, [Sandcastle Help File Builder](https://github.com/EWSoftware/SHFB/) provides this functionality as a post-processing step for documentation.
+By including the `autoUpgrade="true"` attribute on `see` or `seealso` references, the tool will convert references to methods with references to the method group when multiple overloads exist.

 ## Unresolved questions
 [unresolved]: #unresolved-questions

 <!-- What parts of the design are still undecided? -->

+* Should the `O:` prefix always be used when the parameter list is omitted from a `cref` reference, or should it only be used when multiple overloads exist?
+* How do overloads with restricted accessibility play into the use of `O:` vs. other prefixes?
+* How do extension methods play into the use of `O:` vs. other prefixes?

 ## Design meetings